 - A vacuum (this is not necessary but very handy for cleaning up pesky wax flakes)

-One of the biggest questions about waxing your snowboard at home is if you can use a regular clothes iron to get the job done.
+One of the biggest questions about waxing your own board at home is if you can use a regular clothes iron to get the job done.
 Yes, you can!
-However, the iron can’t have steam holes, as the wax gets stuck in these which makes it difficult to distribute the wax.
+However, the iron can’t have steam holes, as the wax gets stuck in these, which makes it difficult to distribute the wax.
 Also, you won’t be able to use the iron on your clothes after you use it for waxing.
 Thrift stores are a great place to find a cheap iron in a pinch.
-Using a waxing specific iron is still the best and most efficient option as their temperature ranges are more consistent than a clothes iron’s.
+Using a waxing-specific iron is still the best and most efficient option, as their temperature ranges are more consistent than a clothes iron.

-There are three basic types of snowboard wax: all-temperature, temperature specific and high fluorocarbon.
+There are many different wax options, but really three basic types of snowboard wax: all-temperature, temperature-specific, like cold wax and warm wax, and high fluorocarbon.
+Other more advanced wax includes race wax or hydrocarbon wax.
 If you are a weekend warrior or someone who rides various mountains with differing temperatures, all-temperature wax is your friend.
-For people who spend their time shredding very cold temps often, a cold-weather wax formula would be ideal.
+For people who spend their time shredding very cold temperatures often, a cold-weather wax formula would be ideal.
 Warm weather wax is great for spring riding.
 High fluorocarbon wax is like regular snowboard wax on steroids.
 This is the fastest (and most expensive) type of wax and is usually used for hardcore racers.

 Time to start waxing!